Vikas Goel

 CTO

-The deep infrastructure expertise that powers blackNgreen's telecom platform — built over a decade — laid the foundation for Nexiva.
-Voice AI at carrier scale is unforgiving: latency must stay inside conversational thresholds, language switching needs to feel native, and a single hallucination is a customer-impact event, not a chat-window inconvenience.
-The Nexiva architecture is designed around those constraints from the ground up.
+The deep enterprise-platform expertise built at blackNgreen over a decade laid the foundation.
+Voice AI at enterprise scale is unforgiving: latency must stay inside conversational thresholds, language switching needs to feel native, and a single hallucination is a customer-impact event, not a chat-window inconvenience.
+The Nexiva architecture is designed around those constraints from the ground up — with the multi-tenancy, observability, and predictable SLAs that enterprise SaaS buyers actually require.

 • Launched at MWC Barcelona 2025